msupply-foundation/msupply_docs/content/docs/inventory/stock_view.md

 ![Scan button](/docs/inventory/images/stock-line-edit-scan.png)

 Clicking this will start the barcode scanner - if one is attached, when running desktop.
 If running on android, the camera on the device is used.
 If a barcode is scanned successfully, then the barcode field is populated with the scanned value.
-If a QR code which has batch and expiry information, then these are also populated from the scanned code.
+If a QR code which has batch and expiry information is scanned, then these fields on the stock edit window are also populated from the scanned code.